Mapping CO Ice in a Star-Forming Filament in the 3 kpc Arm with JWST: Conclusion

 \section{Conclusion}

+We observe an IRDC filament with signs of active star formation backlit by the Galactic Center with JWST NIRCam.
+We map the filament in extinction $\mathrm{A_V}$ and CO ice column density.
+While we cannot accurately measure the distance to the filament, we can place it foreground of the Galactic Center, confirming that the near side of the $\mathrm{3~kpc}$ arm passes in front of the Galactic Center.
+Column density measurements of CO ice in the filament are higher than expected for local measurements of CO abundance, implying that the CO abundance for the filament is higher and that there is a Galactic gradient of CO abundance dependent on metallicity.

-We observe an IRDC filament backlit by the Galactic Center with JWST NIRCam.
-We map the filament in extinction $\mathrm{A_V}$ and \ce{CO} ice column density.
-The filament has a line-of-sight velocity associated with the \SI{3}{kpc} arm and the density of stars in front of the filament implies that it is foreground to the CMZ.
-Mass estimates with various different techniques imply that 75-88\% of the \ce{CO} in the filament is frozen out of the gas phase and is in \ce{CO} ice.
-However, the mass estimate from combining mass measured with both \ce{CO} gas and ice provides an overestimation of the mass measured from the dust using extinction $\mathrm{A_V}$.
-Measuring the total mass of the parent cloud by including both the mass derived from the X-factor and the \ce{CO} ice column density approximately doubles the mass.
-For star forming gas in the Milky Way and other galaxies, \ce{CO} also likely freezes out in the densest regions, throwing off mass measurements using \ce{CO} gas emission.
-We find signs of active star formation in the filament, including two continuum cores with molecular outflows.
-While we cannot accurately measure the distance to the filament, we can place it foreground of the Galactic Center, confirming that the near side of the \SI{3}{kpc} arm passes in front of the Galactic Center.
+We estimate the mass of the filament.
+Mass estimates with various different techniques imply that 50-88\% of the CO in the filament is frozen out of the gas phase and is in CO ice.
+However, the mass estimate from combining mass measured with both CO gas and ice \referee{overestimates} of the mass measured from the dust using extinction $\mathrm{A_V}$.
+Measuring the total mass of the parent cloud by including both the mass derived from the X-factor and the CO ice column density approximately doubles the mass.

+For dense gas in the Milky Way and other galaxies, CO also likely freezes out, throwing off mass measurements using CO gas emission.
+We find evidence that the CO abundance in the filament is greater than for local clouds, implying that enhanced gas metallicity in the inner Galaxy drives increased CO abundance.